matthewrmshin/matthewrmshin/README.md

 ### 2019 to 2021

-*Expert Scientific Software Engineer, Business Group Post Processing Applications.*
+*Expert Scientific Software Engineer,
+Business Group Post Processing Applications, Met Office.*

 I led the development of a workflow suite to allow scientists to trial different new post-processing applications and techniques with many years of data.